-I am also the lead author and maintainer of rFIA, an R package designed to increase the accessibility and use of the USFS Forest Inventory and Analysis (FIA) Database.
+I am the lead author and maintainer of rFIA, an R package designed to increase the accessibility and use of the USFS Forest Inventory and Analysis (FIA) Database.
 Check out our website for more information, tutorials, and documentation on rFIA.
 You can also find us on CRAN and GitHub, and in a recent article in Environmental Modeling and Software.
 For bug reports or feature requests, please see our active issues page.

-PhD Environmental and Forest Science, Current
+PhD Environmental and Forest Science

 Univeristy of Washington